Why is vegan cheese so bad, you ask?

 They tend to be high fat, high sugar/salt and low protein, meaning that this kind of vegan cheese isn’t really something you want to include in your diet unless for you, you really find it a treat.

-Homemade vegan cheese on the other hand, or good quality artisan cheeses can be healthy when eaten in moderation.
+Homemade vegan cheese or a good quality artisan cheese is slightly different as they can be healthy, especially when eaten in moderation.

 The reason vegan cheese tastes horrible to you might be because you’ve just stopped eating dairy and you’re jumping onto the vegan cheese expecting it to be the same.